 A Note about Differences in Rates of Return.

 The rate of return of the FDIC-Insured Deposit Sweep is shown as the interest rate that will be paid on Cash Balances in your Fidelity® Cash Management Account that are deposited at a Program Bank.
 The Annual Percentage Yield (APY) takes into account the effect of monthly compounding of the interest posted to your account.
-The rate of return of a money market fund is typically shown for a seven-day period, as is the case with Fidelity Government Cash Reserves displayed above, but is expressed as an annual percentage rate.
+The rate of return of a money market fund is typically shown for a seven-day period, but is expressed as an annual percentage rate.
 It is referred to as the "7-day yield" and may change at any time based on the performance of the investments held by the money market fund.
 The effective yield on a money market fund reflects the effect of compounding of interest over a one-year period.

 You could lose money by investing in a money market fund.
 Although the fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
 An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Fidelity Investments and its affiliates, the fund's sponsor, have no legal obligation to provide financial support to money market funds and you should not expect that the sponsor will provide financial support to the fund at any time.